 This is the webpage for a network of collaborative meetings in ergodic theory, supported by a London Mathematical Society Scheme 3 grant.
 The universities in the network are Birmingham, Bristol, Exeter, Loughborough, Manchester, Queen Mary, St Andrews, Surrey and Warwick.

-Tuesday 25th June 2019 at the University of Birmingham (School of Mathematics, Lecture Theatre C)
+Next meeting: Tuesday 25th June 2019 at Birmingham University, Watson Building, Lecture Theatre C

 1:40pm: Christian Bick (Exeter)